appscode/blog/content/post/voyager-gateway-v0.6.1/index.md

 ### Custom Database Routes

-Voyager Gateway is built on the Envoyproxy gateway project which uses Envoyproxy under the hood.
-Envoyproxy supports protocol specific filters for databases like MySQL, PostgreSQL, MongoDB, Kafka and Redis.
+Voyager Gateway is built on the Envoy Gateway project which uses Envoy under the hood.
+Envoy supports protocol specific filters for databases like MySQL, PostgreSQL, MongoDB, Kafka and Redis.
 But k8s gateway api does not have a way to specify the database filters.
-We can expose databases via TCP connections but this restricts full potential of the database filters in Envoyproxy.
+We can expose databases via TCP connections but this restricts full potential of the database filters in Envoy.
 In Voyager Gateway we introduced custom routes for database backends.
 When a database server is exposed through custom database routes, it patches the filters, specifically developed for that particular protocol.
-With this we can generate stats, establish TLS secure connections and use the full potential of Envoyproxy.
+With this we can generate stats, establish TLS secure connections and use the full potential of Envoy.

 ```yaml
 apiVersion: gateway.voyagermesh.com/v1alpha1